 • nearly four times as much money spent on land management that ignores or even increases flood risk, than on land management that helps to prevent flooding; and • twice as much money spent on dealing with the after effects of a flood than on hard flood defences

 This funding is skewed towards short-term reactive responses that ignore the central role of land management in building flood resilience.
-Our report makes three recommendations that would lead to a greater level of resilience for either the same or lower cost than current approaches, including to establish a dedicated fund for natural flood management.
+Our report Smarter flood risk management in England: investing in resilient catchments makes three recommendations that would lead to a greater level of resilience for either the same or lower cost than current approaches, including to establish a dedicated fund for natural flood management.

-This project is supported by the John Ellerman Foundation.
+This project was supported by the John Ellerman Foundation.

 The Great AccelerationHow should the UK respond to the decline of natural systems?

 Our journal Inside Track invited Professor Will Steffen of the Stockholm Resilience Centre to describe the findings of his research into the phenomenon known as the Great Acceleration: the fast increasing impact of human activities on natural systems since 1950.
-It also features articles by a former senior civil servant, the National Trust and Nestlé on how government, the public and business in the UK should respond.
+It also featured articles by a former senior civil servant, the National Trust and Nestlé on how government, the public and business in the UK should respond.
+Sue Armstrong Brown also set out the immediate plans for Green Alliance's new Natural Environment theme.